-- a) "Insects in Kansas" book Orthoptera, Hemiptera, Homoptera, Coleoptera, Diptera, and/or Hymenoptera or - b) "Insects in Kansas Book: 2016 Revised Taxonomy" which follows www.bugguide.net Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera
+- a) "Insects in Kansas" book Orthoptera, Hemiptera, Homoptera, Coleoptera, Diptera, and/or Hymenoptera or - b) "Insects in Kansas Book: 2016 Revised Taxonomy"- Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera

 Members can exhibit in this class for a maximum of three years.
-A 4-Her may move up if they receive a purple ribbon.
+A 4-H member may move up if they receive a purple ribbon.